educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/14-event-notifications.md

 title: Event Notifications
 ---

-You may have noticed when the redirection happened upon terminating a workshop session, that the URL displayed in the web browser for the target URL had a query string parameter appended with parameter name `notification`.
+You may have noticed for the case of where we were redirecting straight to a target web site page that the URL displayed in the web browser for the target URL had a query string parameter appended with parameter name `notification`.

 When using the native web interface for the training portal, this is passed so that the web interface can display a message banner.